darkrelics/eidolon-engine/documentation/deployment-modes.md

 - You need Lua scripting support for game logic
 - You want comprehensive CloudWatch logging
 - You don't need story-driven incremental features
-- Stack count: 8 (excludes Story)

 ### Choose Incremental Mode when:

 - You only want story-driven incremental gameplay
 - You need SQS/EventBridge for async processing
 - You don't need Lua scripts or detailed logging
-- You want minimal infrastructure footprint
+- You want the leanest infrastructure footprint
-- Stack count: 7 (excludes S3, CloudWatch)

 ### Choose Hybrid Mode when:

 - You want the complete feature set
 - You need both MUD and incremental capabilities
 - You want maximum flexibility for future expansion
-- You can support the full infrastructure
+- You can support the full infrastructure footprint
-- Stack count: 9 (includes all stacks)

 ## Technical Implementation Details